MontiCore/statecharts/src/main/grammars/de/monticore/Statecharts.md

 # Statecharts

-Statecharts are a comfortable form to describe behavior, based on the internal state of a component.
+Statecharts are a comfortable language to describe behavior based on the internal state of a component.
 Statecharts have originally been invented and described in [Harel'87] and were given a sound semantical basis.
 They extend automata theory in various forms, including hierarchy, actions, etc. Statecharts are the foundational behavior